jeduardosleite/Aggregations-and-operations-in-groups/README.md

-Exercise 1 for module 9, about functions agg, groupby and pivot_table.
+# Exercise 1: Module 9

-Additionally, I created insights with map visualization, learning new analysis methods and Python.
+## About functions agg, groupby and pivot_table.
+Additionally, I created insights with map visualization, learning new analysis methods and python.